UPDATE: Finding the Law in Bermuda

 Table of Contents

 Bermuda’s legislative system is drawn largely from that of England and has existed since 1609.
-There are two political parties, the One Bermuda Alliance, currently forming the Government, and the Progressive Labour Party, which forms the Opposition.
+There are two political parties, the Progressive Labour Party (PLP), currently forming the Government, and the One Bermuda Alliance (OBA), which forms the Opposition.
 The legislative bodies are the House of Assembly, with 36 MPs representing the populace, and the Senate, which has 11 members appointed by the Governor on the advice of the Party in power and by the Opposition.

-Although Bermuda Law is based on English law, there are several major differences.
+Although Bermuda law is based on English law, there are several major differences.
 Bermuda has not adopted UK’s Law of Property Act 1925 and follows older English common law with regard to real property.
 The UK Civil Procedure Rules are also not followed, and instead civil procedure is governed by the Rules of the Supreme Court 1905, largely based on the 1997 White Book with some matters omitted or adapted for local circumstances.
-Some aspects of Bermuda Law are based on Canadian Law, notably with regard to human rights, employment and drunk driving.
+Some aspects of Bermuda Law are based on Canadian law, notably regarding human rights, employment, and drunk driving.

-Until recently there were no written texts of Bermuda Law, but “Offshore Commercial Law in Bermuda” edited by the Chief Justice, the Hon Ian RC Kawaley was published in 2013.
-Several texts published in the UK discuss aspects of Bermuda Law; notably “Law of Reinsurance in England & Bermuda” by Terry O’Neill and Jan Woloniecki, now in its 3rd edition published by Sweet & Maxwell, 2010; and “Bermuda, British Virgin Islands and Cayman Islands Company Law” by Christopher Bickley, 4th edition, published by Sweet & Maxwell in 2013.
-Articles on aspects of Bermuda Law generally written for clients may be found at the larger law firms’ websites.
+Until recently there were no written texts of Bermuda law, but “Offshore Commercial Law in Bermuda,” edited by the former Chief Justice, the Hon Ian RC Kawaley, the 2nd, was published in 2018.
+Several texts published in the UK discuss aspects of Bermuda law, notably “Law of Reinsurance in England & Bermuda” by Terry O’Neill and Jan Woloniecki, now in its 5th edition published by Sweet & Maxwell, 2019; and “Bermuda, British Virgin Islands and Cayman Islands Company Law” by Christopher Bickley, 4th edition, published by Sweet & Maxwell in 2013.
+Articles on aspects of Bermuda law generally written for clients may be found at the larger law firms’ websites.

-Bermuda’s legislation is consolidated in the Revised Laws of Bermuda, available both in hard copy up to 1998 and online.
-The printed consolidations are no longer being updated, but the online version is current.
+Bermuda’s legislation is consolidated in the Revised Laws of Bermuda, available both in hard copy (up to 1998) and online.
+The printed consolidations are no longer being updated, but the Bermuda Laws Online website is current.
 Both statutes and statutory instruments (Bermuda Regulations) are available on the website, maintained by the Attorney General’s Chambers.

-All statutory instruments must be published in the Official Gazette, an appointed newspaper (presently the Royal Gazette).
-Other legal notices are also published in the Official Gazette: Government appointments, all marriage and probate notices, company formation and winding up notices, etc. The Official Gazette is printed locally as a separate publication, but is generally about 6-9 months behind the publication date in the newspaper, although it is indexed monthly.
+All statutory instruments must be published in the Official Gazette, which from November 2018 has been published online.
+Previously, Official Gazette notices were published in an appointed newspaper (formerly the Royal Gazette).
+Other legal notices are also published in the Official Gazette: government appointments, all marriage and probate notices, company formation and winding up notices, etc. The Official Gazette is no longer printed locally as a separate publication, and notices can be found on the government website.

-The court system also is similar to that of England & Wales with a Magistrates’ Court, Supreme Court and Court of Appeal.
+The court system is also similar to that of England & Wales with a Magistrates’ Court, Supreme Court, and Court of Appeal.
 The Judicial Committee of the Privy Council is the court of last resort in the appeals process.
-Unedited transcripts since 2007 are available from the Government website under the Judiciary sub-site, while the edited and indexed Bermuda Law Reports (cited as Bda LR) are available by subscription through Justis Publishing Ltd .
-There are no printed law reports in Bermuda.
+Unedited transcripts since 2007 are available from the Bermuda Government website under the Judiciary sub-site, while the edited and indexed Bermuda Law Reports (cited as Bda LR) are available by subscription through Justis Publishing Ltd. There are no printed law reports in Bermuda.
 Editorial work is done by Karen Skiffington.

 Pleadings and other court documents are not public documents.
 In general, information about cases pending before the Courts is not available outside the immediate parties.
 There is a Cause Book at the Supreme Court Registry in Hamilton, but it is not online and must be searched in person for a fee.
 The normal practice is to engage a local law firm to conduct a search of the Cause Book.
-Further information on the Supreme Court Registry (which also acts as the Registry for the Court of Appeal) is available from the Judiciary sub-site of the Bermuda Government website; please use the drop down menu for Attorney General & Ministry of Justice; then Judiciary.
-Please note the website is extremely slow.)
+Further information on the Supreme Court Registry (which also acts as the Registry for the Court of Appeal) is available from the Judiciary sub-site of the Bermuda Government website.

 There are no published decisions of the Magistrates’ Court, or for jury trials in the Supreme Court.
-Decisions of the Judicial Committee of the Privy Council are available through BAILII and Privy Council website (before 2010) and Judicial Committee of the Privy Council website (after 2010) and are often published in the major series of law reports for England & Wales.
+Decisions of the Judicial Committee of the Privy Council are available through BAILII and the Privy Council Papers Online (for judgments handed down before July 31, 2009) and the Judicial Committee of the Privy Council website (after July 31, 2009), and are often published in the major series of law reports for England & Wales.

-There are over 300 lawyers, properly known as Barristers and Attorneys, in the community.
+There are over 450 lawyers, properly known as barristers and attorneys, in the community.
 The profession is fused, similar to Canada.
-Lawyers may qualify in any Commonwealth country and be called to the Bar in Bermuda, or they may study abroad and complete their studies in Bermuda as pupils.
-Students may also complete the first year of their legal studies at the Bermuda College with a course arranged by the University of Kent Law School.
-Most lawyers work for the larger firms while there are a few boutique firms and sole practitioners.
-The largest companies, particularly in the reinsurance industry employ in-house counsel, and government has large legal teams in the Attorney General’s Chambers and the Department of Public Prosecutions.
+Lawyers may qualify in any Commonwealth country and be called to the bar in Bermuda, or they may study abroad and complete their studies in Bermuda as pupils.
+Most lawyers work for the larger firms, while there are a few boutique firms and sole practitioners.
+The largest companies, particularly in the reinsurance industry, employ in-house counsel.
+The government has large legal teams in the Attorney General’s Chambers and the Department of Public Prosecutions.

-The Bermuda Bar Association is the organisational body, which governs and assists the legal community.
-Their website contains information on local law firms, the seniority list of the Bar, Continuing Legal Education requirements, and other initiatives.
+The Bermuda Bar Association is the organizational body that governs and assists the legal community.
+Their website contains information on local law firms, the seniority list of the Bar Association, Continuing Legal Education requirements, and other initiatives.